 Whether Company Law mandates valuation for issuing redeemable OR non-convertible securities on preferential basis?

-Therefore, for offer of shares on preferential basis, a company (private company or public company) would be required to be comply with:
+Offer of shares on preferential basis & required compliance: For offer of shares on preferential basis, a company (private company or public company) would be required to be comply with:

 1. Section 62(1)(c) of the Companies Act,